-Thanks to Dotmyiis for suggesting Enola as our Baby Name of the Day.
+Thanks to Dotmyiis for suggesting our Baby Name of the Day.

 If you know your World War II history, this should all be falling into place by now.